dhutapratama/docs/sanctum.md

 Sanctum allows you to issue API tokens / personal access tokens that may be used to authenticate API requests to your application.
 When making requests using API tokens, the token should be included in the `Authorization` header as a `Bearer` token.

-To begin issuing tokens for users, your User model should use the `Laravel\Sanctum\HasApiTokens` trait:
+To begin issuing tokens for users, your User model should use the `Lets\Sanctum\HasApiTokens` trait:

-    use Laravel\Sanctum\HasApiTokens;
+    use Lets\Sanctum\HasApiTokens;

     class User extends Authenticatable
     {
         use HasApiTokens, HasFactory, Notifiable;
     }

 To issue a token, you may use the `createToken` method.
-The `createToken` method returns a `Laravel\Sanctum\NewAccessToken` instance.
+The `createToken` method returns a `Lets\Sanctum\NewAccessToken` instance.
 API tokens are hashed using SHA-256 hashing before being stored in your database, but you may access the plain-text value of the token using the `plainTextToken` property of the `NewAccessToken` instance.
 You should display this value to the user immediately after the token has been created:

     use Illuminate\Http\Request;